code-dice/dice/docs/source/get_start.rst

     dice

-This will open a TUI shows the statistics of results by generating the option randomly.
+This will open a ncurses TUI shows the statistics of results by generating the option randomly.

 .. image:: dice-screenshot.png